Negligent Hysterectomy Causes Kidney Damage

 Mrs J underwent a hysterectomy and bilateral oophorectomy (removal of fallopian tubes and ovaries) at her local hospital.
 She was discharged the following day.
 The day after she became unwell and was re-admitted to hospital.

-Following that she developed a number of urinary tract infections, which caused her to experience chills, fever, headaches and urinary urgency.
+Following that she developed several urinary tract infections, which caused her to experience chills, fever, headaches and urinary urgency.
 She will remain prone to future urinary tract infections and her renal function has diminished on that side.

 The case was pursued as a surgical complication claim on the basis that it was medically negligent to place a staple or suture across the right ureter, and not notice that it had happened.